 Inflation Rate in Netherlands averaged 3.15 percent from 1971 until 2021, reaching an all time high of 11.19 percent in November of 1974 and a record low of -1.30 percent in February of 1987.
 This page provides - Netherlands Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Inflation Rate in Netherlands is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Netherlands to stand at 1.80 in 12 months time.
-In the long-term, the Netherlands Inflation Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate in Netherlands is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Inflation Rate is projected to trend around 1.80 percent in 2022 and 1.60 percent in 2023, according to our econometric models.